-As with any form of arthritis, it is important to talk to your doctor before treating your condition, especially before taking any medications.
+As with any form of arthritis, it is important to talk with a doctor before treating your condition, especially before taking any medications.

 Exercise for your thumbs

-Your doctor or a physical therapist may recommend hand exercises.
-You can do these exercises to improve range of motion and improve your arthritis symptoms.
+Your doctor or physical therapist may recommend hand exercises.
+You can do these exercises to improve your range of motion and your arthritis symptoms.

 Simple exercises can include a thumb stretch, in which you attempt to touch the tip of your thumb to just under your pinky finger.

 Another stretch, called IP, uses flexion.
 It requires you to hold your thumb stable with your other hand and attempt to bend just the upper part of the thumb.
-And an additional exercise is to simply touch the tips of each of your fingers to the tip of your thumb.
+An additional exercise is to simply touch the tips of each of your fingers to the tip of your thumb.

 You should only do these exercises after consulting with your doctor or physical therapist.
-And be sure to get instructions to make sure you’re doing the movements correctly.
+Be sure to get instructions to make sure you’re doing the movements correctly.

 Medications for thumb arthritis

-OTC medications that can help with pain include acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs), and supplements.
+OTC medications that can help with pain include:

 There are supplements with some evidence of efficacy.
 These include glucosamine and chondroitin, which are available as pills and powders.
 Additionally, capsaicin skin creams applied to the thumb may help relieve pain.